cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 ## Optimizing Partition Keys for Write Performance

+The choice of partition key affects Riak TS's write performance in the same way that the key affects the distribution of data around a cluster.
+Riak TS distributes the data and the write workload around a cluster using the partition key.
+In a high write workload environment the choice of partition key can be a significant factor in determining how many writes per second a cluster can sustain.

 ## How Riak TS Executes Queries

 When Riak TS executes a query it splits the query into sub-queries along quantum boundaries.
 Each sub-query is then sent to the corresponding virtual node that handles that quantum's matching partition (or partition key's where no quantum is specified).
 At the partition level the virtual node **first** performs a range scan based on the partition keys in the ``` WHERE ``` clause **and then** applies a secondary filter on any additional fields included in the where clause.